Public to weigh in on East Moriches cemetery plan

 According to developer Ghulam Sarwar, the cemetery, originally planned as a Muslim burial site, will be open to anyone and is intended to remain affordable for local families.
 At the request of the town, Sarwar said he has conducted traffic and environmental studies.

-Jim Gleason, president of the East Moriches Property Owners Association, said the EMPOA has sought feedback from residents but has not yet taken an official position on the plan.
+Jim Gleason, vice president of the East Moriches Property Owners Association, said the EMPOA has sought feedback from residents but has not yet taken an official position on the plan.
 “We did a survey which indicated that the opposition to a cemetery at that location, at least as proposed, is fairly significant,” Gleason said.
 He added that some survey respondents suggested landscaping and other improvements could make the project more acceptable, but he has yet to see a plan that incorporates them.

 Gleason described the current design as a “football field without the lines” and emphasized that residents are calling for a full environmental review, including traffic considerations.
 The project, which could include up to 16,000 graves, must gain local approvals under state law.